abelardojarab/emacs-config/.emacs.d/multiple-cursors/README.md

 - Try pressing `mc/mark-next-like-this` with no region selected.
 It will just add a cursor on the next line.

+- Try pressing `mc/mark-next-like-this-word` or
+  `mc/mark-next-like-this-symbol` with no region selected.
+It will mark the word or symbol and add a cursor at the next occurance

 - Try pressing `mc/mark-all-like-this-dwim` on a tagname in html-mode.